Birth: 09-26-1925 - Death: 12-08-1982 | Birthplace: Near Glendale, Arizona

 Over the course of his career, Robbins had a total of ninety-four chart records, with sixteen going to the #1 position.
 In 1955 he charted with rockabilly songs and began to establish his crossover capability.
 In September 1956 Robbins’s recording of Melvin Endsley’s “Singing the Blues” hit #1 on Billboard’s country chart and placed in the Top Twenty on the pop chart.
 His crossover success continued with a series of hits he recorded with the Ray Conniff Singers, in 1957 and 1958, aimed at the teen pop market.
 In April 1957 “A White Sports Coat (and a Pink Carnation)” became his biggest hit.
 Some other songs from those sessions included “Just Married,” “The Story of My Life,” and “The Hanging Tree.”
 The year 1957 also saw the release of the first of several of his Hawaiian music albums, Song of the Islands.

 But Robbins’s strongest love was for the music and stories of the Old West.
 When he was a child, his grandfather “Texas Bob” Heckle told him stories of the Old West, and Robbins’s most influential hero was Gene Autry.
-Robbins’s signature song, the self-penned “El Paso,” was released in October 1959 and won him his first Grammy, which was also the first Grammy ever awarded a country song.
+Robbins won a 1960 Grammy for his performance of what would become his signature song, the self-penned "El Paso."
+In 1998, the Recording Academy named "El Paso" to the Grammy Hall of Fame.
 Robbins’s album Gunfighter Ballads and Trail Songs became a hit the same year, and other western albums followed over the years.
 The one book he wrote was The Small Man, a paperback western novel.

 Robbins also excelled as a songwriter.
 In 1952 he signed a songwriting contract with Acuff-Rose Publications and in later years established his own music publishing company.
 A number of Robbins’s hits were self-penned, including: “A White Sport Coat (and a Pink Carnation),” “El Paso,” “You Gave Me a Mountain,” and “My Woman, My Woman, My Wife.”